zincio/apidocs/source/includes/_products.md

 package_dimensions | Array | An array detailing the packaging details if available.
-Each dimension contains a 'amount' and 'unit' item_location | String | (AliExpress only) The originating location of the product original_retail_price | Number | (Amazon only) The "List Price" in cents of the product (present if the retailer is presenting a crossed out list price) price | Number | (Amazon only) The price in cents of the buy box price of the item review_count | Number | (Amazon only) The number of reviews of the product stars | Double | (Amazon only) The review score of the product question_count | Number | (Amazon only) The number of questions on the Amazon question section asin | String | (Amazon only) The ASIN of the product item_number | String | (Costco only) The Costco item number of the product (may not contain variant details)
+Each dimension contains a 'amount' and 'unit' item_location | String | (AliExpress only) The originating location of the product original_retail_price | Number | (Amazon only) The "List Price" in cents of the product (present if the retailer is presenting a crossed out list price) price | Number | (Amazon only) The price in cents of the buy box price of the item. <br>**This is not always returned and is often not the cheapest option.
+If you want a product's price you should use [product offers](https://zinc.io/#product-prices).** review_count | Number | (Amazon only) The number of reviews of the product stars | Double | (Amazon only) The review score of the product question_count | Number | (Amazon only) The number of questions on the Amazon question section asin | String | (Amazon only) The ASIN of the product item_number | String | (Costco only) The Costco item number of the product (may not contain variant details)

-# Product Prices
+# Product Offers

 > Example product offers request